AbstractEndeavors/abstract_essentials/README.md

 - **Layout Utilities**: Easily create and concatenate layouts with functions like `create_row`, `create_column`, `concatenate_rows`, and more.
 - **Quick Window Generation**: Generate commonly used window layouts for browsers, Yes/No prompts, and input dialogs without the need for complex setup.
 - **Expandability**: Create expandable PySimpleGUI windows with ease using the `expandable` function.
+Sure, here's a "Description" section based on the docstrings you provided:

 ## Installation